Thomas S. Monson: Apostleship

 Monson was sustained to the Quorum of the Twelve Apostles at general conference on October 4, 1963.
 He was the youngest man called to the Quorum of the Twelve in 53 years, and was 17 years younger than the next youngest member, Gordon B. Hinckley.
 He was ordained and set apart on October 10, 1963, by Joseph Fielding Smith.

 From 1965 to 1968, Monson oversaw church operations in the South Pacific and Australia.
 During this time he organized the first LDS stake in Tonga.

 With his business background, he helped oversee many church operations, including KSL Newsradio and Bonneville International.
 He was chairman of the Scripture Publication Committee in the 1970s that oversaw publication of the LDS Church edition of the King James Bible, and revised editions of church scriptures containing footnotes and guides.
 He also oversaw the church's Printing Advisory, Missionary Executive, and General Welfare committees.
 While an apostle, he continued his education and received a master of business administration degree from Brigham Young University in 1974.

 Monson later oversaw church operations in Eastern Europe and helped the church gain access in the Soviet bloc.
-On 29 August 1982, he organized the first stake in East Germany and was instrumental in obtaining permission for the LDS Church to build a temple in Freiberg, East Germany, which was completed in 1985.
+On August 29, 1982, he organized the first stake in East Germany and was instrumental in obtaining permission for the LDS Church to build a temple in Freiberg, East Germany, which was completed in 1985.

 Other organizations

 In the mid-1950s Monson was the secretary of the Utah State Roller Club, a group of pigeon breeders.
-Monson was a member of the National Executive Board of Boy Scouts of America starting in 1969.
+Monson was a member of the National Executive Board of Scouting America (then called the Boy Scouts of America) starting in 1969.
 From 1969 to 1988 Monson was on the Mountain Bell Board of Advisors.
 From 1971 to 1977, he served on the Utah State Board of Higher Education and the Utah State Board of Regents.
 He was a member of the board of directors of Commercial Security Bank, chairing the bank's audit committee for 20 years.
 In 1993, when the bank was purchased by Key Bank, Monson joined the Board of Directors of Key Bank.
 In 1981, Ronald Reagan appointed him to the President's Task Force on Private Sector Initiatives, serving until its completion in December 1982.

 Monson resigned most of his positions in 1996 when church leadership determined all the general authorities should leave all business boards of directors, except for Deseret Management Corporation.
 From 1965 until 1996 Monson was a member of the Deseret News Publishing Company board of directors.
 He became chairman of the board of directors in 1977.